The Secret History of Female Sleuths

 Training & Research

 To get a better understanding of the job, I’ve completed a BTEC Level 3 Award for Professional Investigators, run by the Association of British Investigators (ABI).
 The private detective industry remains unregulated in the UK; anyone can set up as a private investigator, regardless of their skills or criminal record, without any form of license or qualification.
-But the Level 3 is expected to become the industry standard.
+According to the ABI, when licensing is introduced then the Level 3 is expected to become the industry standard.

-I’m also interviewing a wide range of modern women – from a professional investigator who solves cases of online ‘cat fishing’, to a specialist in cold case homicides.
+To get an insight into the life of modern investigators, I’m interviewing a range of current PIs – including a woman who solves cases of online ‘cat fishing’, a specialist in cold case homicides, and an expert in undercover work for wealthy clients.
 What makes a good PI?
 What are the moral, ethical and legal dilemmas when it comes to investigation and surveillance?

 Meet Some of the Detectives